 Moses struggled with inadequacy.
 He felt he wasn’t up to the task which God wanted him to execute.
 Who would listen to him if he cannot speak convincingly let alone trust he was sent by God?

 Implication: Like Moses sometimes we also struggle with inadequacy.
 Moses did not know he doesn’t have to speak on his own.
 But God promised to inspire him!
 (Exodus 4:11-12).
-Our skills, talents and educational qualifications certainly give us leverage in ministry.
-Nevertheless the Lord’s work is not dependent those things.
+Our skills, talents, and educational qualifications certainly give us leverage in ministry.
+Nevertheless, the Lord’s work is not dependent on those things.
 The Holy Spirit will always lead and guide us regardless of our status, (Luke 12:12)

 5. Sense of Inferiority